ldrobnik/10dlc/docs/10dlc.md

 # Registering 10DLC brands and campaigns

 <Lead>
-  This guide explains how to register a 10DLC brand and campaign to send messages using US local 10-digit long codes
+  This guide explains how to register a 10DLC brand and campaign to send messages using 10-digit long codes
 </Lead>

 ## What is 10DLC?

+10DLC stands for "10-digit long codes."
+They're local US phone numbers (like "(555) 123-4567") that businesses use to send text messages.

+Unlike short codes (like "56789") or toll-free numbers (like "1-800-555-1212"), 10DLCs look like regular local phone numbers.

-10DLC stands for “10-digit long code” and allows businesses to send Application-to-Person messages using standard, local 10-digit phone numbers as Sender IDs.
-Carriers in the US consider all messages (i.e., SMS and MMS) that are sent using a messaging provider like Wavix to be Application-to-Person traffic.
+Mobile carriers in the US consider all messages (SMS and MMS) sent using a messaging provider like Wavix to be Application-to-Person traffic.

-For the purpose of this guide, we will use the following Wavix gateways:

-- Register your Brand
-- Register your Campaign and outbound numbers (aka 10DLCs or Sender IDs)

-### What is required to use 10DLC messaging?

-The Campaign Registry (TCR) is the central hub for registering Application-to-Person messaging Campaigns in North America.
+To use 10DLCs as sender IDs for Application-to-Person messaging, you must register your [brand](#10dlc-brand-registration) and [campaign](#10dlc-campaign-registration) with [the Campaign Registry (TCR)](https://www.campaignregistry.com/).

 :::note
-You must register a Brand and a Campaign if you’re using 10-digit local phone numbers as Sender IDs.
-This requirement does not apply in case you are using toll-free numbers or short codes.
+You don't need to register a brand or campaign to send messages using short codes or toll-free numbers.
 :::

-Keep in mind that:

-- Each Brand registration must be pre-approved by mobile carriers
-- Actual message throughput is determined by carriers after the registration is approved and depends on the provided Brand details and actual message content

-The Wavix platform allows its customers to register 10DLC Brands and Campaigns directly from the user interface.
+The Wavix platform allows you to register 10DLC brands and campaigns directly from the user interface.

-:::info[Important]
+:::warning

-The information you provide during the registration process might affect message throughput.
-Please ensure you provide up-to-date and accurate details.
+Always provide up-to-date and accurate details during the registration process.
+The information you enter might affect message throughput.

 :::

+This guide uses the following Wavix gateways:

+- Register your Brand
+- Register your campaign and outbound numbers (aka 10DLCs or Sender IDs)

 ## 10DLC brand registration

-### Before you begin
+Keep in mind that:

+- Each brand registration must be pre-approved by mobile carriers
+- Actual message throughput is determined by carriers after the registration is approved and depends on the provided brand details and actual message content

 ### Registration types

-Depending on the legal status of your business, you can choose either **Quick** or **Standard** Brand registration.
+Depending on the legal status of your business, you can choose either **Quick** or **Standard** brand registration.

-**Quick** registration is restricted to sole proprietors without an EIN or Tax ID and requires fewer Brand details to be provided during the registration process.
+**Quick** registration is restricted to sole proprietors without an EIN or Tax ID and requires fewer brand details to be provided during the registration process.
 Brands selecting the Quick registration are limited to a single 10DLC phone number and have low messaging throughput.

 **Standard** registration requires detailed company information and offers higher throughput.
-Brands can have up to fifty 10DLC Campaigns, with up to forty-five 10DLC phone numbers per Campaign.
+Brands can have up to fifty 10DLC campaigns, with up to forty-five 10DLC phone numbers per campaign.

 :::note
-Mobile carriers automatically allocate message throughput based on the submitted Brand details and message content.
+Mobile carriers automatically allocate message throughput based on the submitted brand details and message content.
 :::

 ### Registering a brand

-To register a Brand you need to provide complete, accurate, and up-to-date information about your organization, including:
+To register a brand you need to provide complete, accurate, and up-to-date information about your organization, including:

 - Brand name or DBA name
-- The website address, optional for Quick Brand registration
+- The website address, optional for Quick brand registration
 - Company legal name
 - Industry or vertical the business operates in
 - Country of registration